apocalyptech/metrodice/README.md

 This is currently what you should expect from the TUI app:
 ![TUI Screenshot](screenshot-tui.png)

+The TUI app, as you can probably see, does require a pretty sizeable terminal to work properly - in fact, a default 80x24 xterm is too small and the app'll crash.
+The various areas of the screen should be scrollable, though.

 Metro Dice is programmed in Python (currently only tested in Python 3, though I don't think I'm using anything which would cause problems in Python 2).
 The TUI client uses Python's "urwid" module, and the more-basic